sidewinder040/RSS-Reader/README.md

 ## Ideas

 Summary of headlines with item ID
-Display description of item ID for further details.
+Display description of item ID, then usse the ID No. to display further details.